John of Montfort: Subsequent stages of the War (1342–1345)

 After a winter break that ended on 15 April 1342, Charles of Blois resumed the fight and regained a large part of Brittany between May and September 1342.
 King Edward III of England decided to intervene on behalf of the House of Montfort.
 Charles de Blois failed to take Hennebont, which was defended by Joanna of Flanders, while Robert III of Artois was mortally wounded besieging Vannes in vain leading an English contingent.
 In January 1343, through Pope Clement VI, a truce was signed at Malestroit to bring peace and the liberation of John of Montfort.
 The latter was released in September 1343 and retired to England 27 March 1345.
 His return to the struggle with reinforcements provided by King Edward III of England put an end to the truce.
 John of Montfort unsuccessfully laid siege to Quimper, then fell ill and died in Hennebont on 26 September 1345.

-Tomb of John of Monfort
+Tomb of John of Montfort

 He was buried in the convent of the Dominicans of Quimperlé where his tomb, which had already been desecrated, was found again in December 1883.
 His remains are now in the Church of Sainte-Croix de Quimperlé.